lheckemann/namic-sandbox/trunk/MultiImageRegistration/README.txt

 This project by Polina Golland, and implemented by

-+ Serdar Balci
++ Serdar K Balci (serdar at csail.mit.edu)
-+ Mert Sabuncu

 The goal of the project is to register a collection of images simultaneously, instead of pair-wise.
-See "GroupWiseRegistration.pdf" for details.
 Currently, implemented methods are
     Congealing with entropy
     Congealing with variance
-    Registering to the mean using pairwise mutual information Registering to mean and variance images using mutual information Minimizing joint entropy

 Currently supported deformation models
     Affine transform